 THE RESIDENT PROFESSIONAL COMPANY

-For the past four years, Ms. Guadalupe has conducted auditions across the country and abroad to continue building Cleveland’s resident professional ballet company.
-Currently, Cleveland Ballet has contracted 29 dancers from Untied States as well as 10 other countries.
+For the past few years, Ms. Guadalupe has conducted auditions across the country and abroad to continue building Cleveland’s resident professional ballet company.
+Currently, Cleveland Ballet has contracted dancers from Untied States as well as countries from around the world.
 A company of professional artists can assure its audiences productions that exhibit artistry of the highest caliber.
 An exemplary company also provides guest and resident choreographers an opportunity to craft unique works that speak to our talent.
 In short, our resident company transforms Cleveland’s performing arts scene by completing our cultural landscape and adds to our city’s exciting renaissance.